ryanlapeyre/CS4330FinalProject/InterfacesOrProtocols.md

     end

-Then we have to implement the methods in that module for it to "act" as an interface, or else exceptions will occur.
+Then we have to implement the methods in that module for it to "act" as an interface/protocol, or else exceptions will occur.

     class User
      include CSV